Accessibility Statement

 - The assistive technology you were using, if applicable (e.g., screen reader name and version, browser name and version)

-We will make every effort to respond within two business days and to resolve accessibility issues promptly.
+We will make every effort to respond within two business days and to resolve accessibility issues as promptly as we can.

 6. Formal Complaints